 In 2016, if youâ€™re concerned about mortgage approval, you can kill two birds with one stone by paying down consumer debt.
 Reducing your debt raises your credit score and lowers your DTI, making you a more attractive borrower to any lender.

 Mortgages can be had on the cheap, thanks to ultra-low rates.
 Even applicants with sub-640 credit scores qualify for very low rates.

 Get a quote for your home purchase or refinance, and see how affordable your mortgage can be.
-You donâ€™t need a social security number to start, and all quotes come with access to your live credit scores.Click to see today's rates (Mar 26th, 2017)
+You donâ€™t need a social security number to start, and all quotes come with access to your live credit scores.Click to see your FHA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 Ron Z. Real Estate Agent

 I am a full-time Realtor and I look forward to daily updates from The Mortgage Reports.
 The advice is useful and the insight is important.
 Thank you!